DanielOrtega94/Anytime-graph-coloring/index.md

 Dataset
 Here in after, we present the links to download the data generated and used for the development of this research:
+*[Graph Coloring solvers](https://drive.google.com/drive/folders/1hp6ziPwby5IpzlW_-ocjdWySfD40HKmt?usp=sharing): This folder contains all the modified solvers used for the realization of this work.

 * [Graph Coloring instances](https://drive.google.com/file/d/1TloL47siY5cHSEq8Bb9t7DgUVaUq3tiA/view?usp=sharing): This zip file contains 6380 in DIMACS format. [reference](http://prolland.free.fr/works/research/dsat/dimacs.html).
 * [Features](https://drive.google.com/file/d/1sKfCg24mcJPPhu5IAcGDfCizBVClULG-/view?usp=sharing): This file contains 6380 intances with 82 features calculated.
 * [Solver results](https://drive.google.com/file/d/143Ekm588NObz0f-6FK0q5l1z8LLRQe28/view?usp=sharing): This file contains the results of the solver execution.
 The times are reported in milliseconds.
+* [Data for regression](https://drive.google.com/drive/folders/1Wb_NnFJr4rxBrREA2yBic4SdRfDgOa3x?usp=sharing):this folder contains all the files with the values used to train the regression models by solver

 ### How to load the data
 To use the instances in python, we recommend using the networkx [networkx](https://networkx.org/).